This information should not be relied upon as legal or professional advice. Read the disclaimer.

 - ask for confirmation of that advice in writing

-The Association of British Insurers (ABI) have published a webpage with answers to some common questions on coronavirus.
-The page has specific sections on many of the main areas of insurance, including business insurance, pensions and investments, travel insurance and insurance for schools.
+The Association of British Insurers (ABI) has published a webpage with answers to some common questions on coronavirus.
+It has specific sections on many of the main types of insurance.

 Again the overall message is for policy-holders to speak to their insurers.